Azure-Samples/MyDriving/README.md

 ### [src](./src)

 The **MyDriving.sln** is just for reference and not set up to build all the projects in one-go.
 This makes it easier for you to view all the source in the repository in one place.
-Please open individual solutions and build and deploy.
+Please open individual solutions to build and deploy.
 More information on deploying to your own environment is given [here](http://aka.ms/mydriving-start)

 #### [src/Components](./src/Components)